JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 - Confirm the VM architecture is set to x64.
 - Select the VM size for the lab.
 - Type the administrator username.
-- Enter and confirm the administrator password.
+- Type and confirm the administrator password.
 - Continue through the setup wizard.

 **Explanation**: